 - d.
-Include horizontal 13"x12" or vertical 10"x 13" slip-in sheet "Classroom Information" sign frame and transparent cover to be mounted as follows: - 1.
-At each Classroom door one "Classroom Information" holder above, below or beside each GPC door sign always mount vertically as shown above by the GPC door sign.
+Include horizontal 13"x12" or vertical 10"x 13" slip-in sheet "Classroom Information" sign frame and transparent cover to be mounted as follows: - At each Classroom door one "Classroom Information" holder above, below or beside each GPC door sign - always mount vertically as shown above by the GPC door sign.
 The color is to match existing building corridor sign colors.
-Need to field verify. - 2.
-At each Computer Classroom door two "ad-hoc" information frames, 1 above and 1 below each room sign or as otherwise noted again, always mount vertically. - 3.
-At front of all classrooms above or very near help phone (and no closer than 3" to the phone) horizontal or vertical depending on room layout chart that will be placed in frames.
-Contact GPC FC for mounting direction.
+Need to field verify.
+This information holder does not need the hotline phone number. - 2.
+At each Computer Classroom door two "ad-hoc" information frames, 1 above and 1 below each room sign or as otherwise noted again, always mount vertically.
+Neither of these information holders nee the hotline phone number - 3.
+At front of all classrooms behind or on the podium (and no closer than 3" to the phone) horizontal or vertical depending on room layout chart that will be placed in frames.
+Contact GPC FC for mounting directions.
+This information holder will include the classroom hotline phone number as pictured above.